jerps/Yagols/README.md

   * Click and hold button to continuously set cells on or off.
     Release button to stop.

-  * Click and drag the universe to change the viewing position.
+  * Click and drag the universe to change viewing position.

   * Click blue || (stopped) to start the simulation.